Dishwashers are great time savers. To keep you and your family safe the American Cleaning Institute offers a dozen tips for dishwasher safety:

 - Add a child safety lock to help keep small children from opening and climbing/standing on the open door.

-- Like all household cleaning products, store automatic dishwashing detergent out of the reach of small children and pets.
+- Like all household cleaning products, store automatic dishwashing products and detergent out of the reach of small children and pets.

 - Read the dishwashing detergent label and follow the directions.